svilkata/computer_store/README.md

 5. Only users who have roles EMPLOYEE_SALES and ADMIN can see all the final orders.
 EMPLOYEE_PURCHASES and CUSTOMER can see only their own orders.

 ### Loading data with FETCH api in the Thymeleaf html
-* Добавянето, изтриване и промяна количества на Item-s в кошницата чрез Rest и FETCH Api (jQuery and/or Vanilla JS)
+* Adding, deleting and changing item quantities in the basket - via Rest and FETCH Api (jQuery and/or Vanilla JS)
-* Извикване на диалогови прозорци на база response статуса от RestController-a:
-  - за добавяне на item в кошницата (за успешно добавен item, за дублиран вече такъв item или за item който е с нула количество)
-  - при изтриване на item от кошницата
-  - при промяна количества на item в кошницата
+* Calling dialog boxes based on the response status of the RestController:
+  - for adding a new item in the basket (when successfully added new item, when we have already added this model in the basket, or when trying to add an item with zero quantity in the store available stock)
+  - for deleting/removing an item off the basket
+  - for changing item quantities of each item in the basket
-* Дисплейване на всяка кошница - чрез Rest и Fetch Api (jQuery and JS)
+* Displaying the user basket - via Rest and Fetch Api (jQuery and JS)
 * Demo with text inlining - with Vanilla JS - for authorizing when displaying the orders
-* Дисплейване на поръчки, промяна статус на поръчка и търсене на поръчки - според ролите на user-а - чрез Rest и Fetch Api (jQuery and JS)
+* Displaying orders, changing final order status and searching orders - according to user roles - via Rest and Fetch Api (jQuery and JS)
-* Комбинирано търсене с промяна на статус - при едновременно зададен критерий за търсене и при смяна на статус поръчка, то се визуализират само поръчките отговарящи на търсения критерий (в повечето случай е само 1 поръчка), като по този начин на една и съща поръчка можем лесно без да търсим допълнително да й сменим на два пъти статуса
-* Когато поръчка е на статус CONFIRMED_BY_CUSTOMER, то имаме опция да сменим статуса само на CONFIRMED_BY_STORE
-* Когато поръчка е на статус CONFIRMED_BY_STORE, то имаме опция да сменим статуса само на DELIVERED
+* Combined search when changing order status - when simultaneously search criteria present (entered by the user) and the user with role SALES, for example, is changing the order status, then after client-side rendering we visualize again only the orders matching the search criteria (and we keep the search criteria info displaying).
+In most cases we have searched for only 1 order, and thus this one and the same order we will not lose easily (and no need of new search) - we can change its status   twice   easy and quick.
+* When order is on status CONFIRMED_BY_CUSTOMER, then we have only the option to change its status to CONFIRMED_BY_STORE
+* When order is on status CONFIRMED_BY_STORE, then we have only the option to change its status to DELIVERED

 ###	Scheduling jobs and Spring events
-* Schedule a job - за логнати потребители - периодично минаване (на всеки 5 минути) за изтриване на кошници със статус OPEN (направени преди повече от 20 минути и все още незатворени) - при нулиране на кошницата, то връщаме количеството на всеки Item обратно към наличното в магазина.
+* Schedule a job - for logged users - periodically, on every 5 minutes passed, resetting the baskets that became on status OPEN and with products in them  more than 20 minutes ago andnot yet CLOSED - after resetting the user basket, then we return the items quantities back to the available store stock quantity.
 * Using Spring event when an order is created - we catch the Spring custom event by Event listener - we increase the total numbers of orders.
 We also prepare for sending e-mail to the user and for adding bonus points to the user.
-* Особеност при дисплейване на общия брой поръчки в горния ляв ъгъл:
+* Specificity for displaying the total number of orders at the upper left corner of the webpage:
-    - използваме в commons.html следния thymeleaf израз:  ${#session.getAttribute('totalOrdersCount')
+    - in commons.html we use the following Thymeleaf phrase:  ${#session.getAttribute('totalOrdersCount')
-    - първоначалните автоматично създаваните поръчки не се хващат от нашия custom event listener (не ги регистрирам publish-вам listener-ите изрично при първоначалнотостартиране на приложението)
-    - задаваме статична глобална променлива за пазене на общия брой поръчки като вземаме при стартиране бройката поръчки от базата данни
-    - задаваме на http session cookie-то JSESSIONID атрибут "totalOrdersCount" - при първоначално логване на страница от url "/" със стойността на глобалното статично поле за брой поръчки
+    - when we initially start/run our whole application, the initial automatically created orders do not catch the Spring event - I do not publish these events, so our custom event listener can not catch them. (in fact our event listener is registered quite later and for sure after the @PostConstruct annotated method is first executed.
+We can re-arrange the event listener to be registered earlier when the application starts, but the efforts showed that the @PostConstruct is again first executed)
+    - we set a global variable for keeping the total number of orders - as we take the initial number of orders from the database
+    - we add on the  "http session cookie" the JSESSIONID attribute "totalOrdersCount" - when initial start of the whole application we display on the main webpage (at URL /), before logging (and after logging), the value of the above mentioned global variable for total number of orders made so far
-    - създаден custom event class OrderCreatedEvent
+    - we created a custom event class OrderCreatedEvent
-    - създаваме инстанция на OrderCreatedEvent и я публикуваме
+    - we make an instance of OrderCreatedEvent and then publish it
-    - създадени 3 класа с метод с анотация @EventListener(OrderCreatedEvent.class) - for increasing total orders number, and for e-mail sending to user and bonus points
+    - created 3 classes that all contain a method annotated with @EventListener(OrderCreatedEvent.class) - for increasing number of total orders, and for e-mail sending to user and for bonus points
-    - event Listener-a за увеличаване на общия брой поръчки хваща събитието създадена поръчка, и увеличава статичната променлива с 1-ца
-    - на предпоследния ред, и след като вече поръчката е създадена, на метода viewOrderWithItemsAndAddAddressConfirm от BasketAndOrderController класа, задаваме нова стойност на атрибута http cookie session JSESSIONID
+    - the event Listener for increasing number of orders catches the event  "created order", and increases the global static variable with plus 1
+    - in the method viewOrderWithItemsAndAddAddressConfirm from the class BasketAndOrderController.java, at the last but one row and after the final order is finally created, we set a new value (already increased with 1)  on the attribute "totalOrdersCount" of JSESSIONID part of  http cookie session.

 ### Search
-* Търсене на поръчки - според ролите на user-а - чрез Rest и Fetch Api (jQuery and JS)
+* Searching of orders at the client-side and default sorted according to the user roles - via Rest and @RestController and Fetch Api (jQuery and JS)
-* //TODO - глобална търсачка в commons.html за всички типове продукти - по тип на продукта + име на модел/цена по-голяма от... - само чрез Thymeleaf
+* //TODO: We can make the search feature at the client-side rendering with Pagination functionality for the final orders - we should use JS via the rest and make all the logic for pageable in JS.
+* //TODO:!!Not completely working yet !!
+Searching computers at the server-side and integrated with Pagination and default sorted - via Thymeleaf and @Controller - combined search criteria by model name (brand name is always a part of the model name) and by minSellingPrice and maxSellingPrice using CriteriaBuilder
+* //TODO: We can make a search feature at the server-side also for other items or we can make it a global search for all or specific types of product items

 ### Advice (AOP)
 * Implemented Around Advice for tracking the latency of a few operations - adding an item to the basket, creating the fina order, get sales statistics